PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 health support systems in the workplace.

 Just like in our previous analysis, the gender effect is rather key to study.
-This gender effect suggests that women are more likely to find mental health support systems to be weak than men.
+This gender effect suggests women are more likely to find mental health support systems to be weak than men.
 Also like our previous analysis, there are perhaps two explanations to this effect.
 There is the possibility that women are given fewer support systems over mental health than men.
 That being said, there is also the possibility that women are more sensitive to the mental health resources available in a workplace than men.
-The later explanation could potentially be supported by the fact that in our previous analysis, we found that women are more likely to claim a mental health diagnosis than men.
-It would be interesting to study this effect further using adjustments to our model and studying the causal mechanisms that link diagnosis and gender with these perspectives.
+The latter explanation could potentially be supported by the fact that in our previous analysis, we found women are more likely to claim a mental health diagnosis than men.
+It would be interesting to study this effect further using adjustments to our model and studying the causal mechanisms which link diagnosis and gender with these perspectives.

 The company size effect should also be taken into account.
 In particular, we